Whether you are a computer novice or a computer expert there will be

 - IrDA Infrared adapter.
 A USB device

-that enables you PC or laptop to infrared devices e.g. a PDA
+that enables your PC or laptop to interact with infrared devices

 - ISDN.
 Integrated Services Digital

 Network.
 A faster (than standard) internet connection, requiring a